Attachment theory: how children learn what to expect from relationships (DAA013)

 Discover the key principles of attachment theory

-This five-hour online course introduces the fundamental principles of attachment theory, exploring how the dynamics of early relationships can influence how children interact with the world in later life, and can impact on their development and resilience.
+This five-hour, CPD certified course provides an online introduction to the fundamental principles of attachment theory.
+You’ll explore how the dynamics of early relationships influence how children interact with the world in later life, and the impact of these on their development and resilience.

 Aims and learning objectives

 Focusing on John Bowlby’s seminal attachment theory, this course explores how children’s innate ability to adapt to their surroundings can lead to both short-term gains and long-term costs – forming behavioural patterns that are ingrained in the mind, brain and body.